oldj/SwitchHosts/README.md

 ## Copyright

-SwitchHosts is a free and open source software, it is released under the LGPL license.
+SwitchHosts is a free and open source software, it is released under the [Apache License](./LICENSE).